 The growing burden of neurological disease is driving a need to develop new routes for selective drug delivery to the central nervous system.
 We have developed targeted engineered nanoparticles for drug delivery.
 We use organic nanoparticles capable of delivering several different cargo types (hydrophilic, hydrophobic, and protein).
 These are being tested in vitro, and in vivo.

-Through a combination of approaches we are investigating the interaction of the nanoparticles with neurons, and stem cells (Evans, Oreffo, FoM), including the uptake mechanisms and the factors that influence this.
+Through a combination of approaches we are investigating the interaction of the nanoparticles with neurons, and stem cells (Nicholas Evans, Richard Oreffo, FoM), including the uptake mechanisms and the factors that influence this.
 We are working to identify neuron-specific ligands to use as targeting moieties.
 We have developed fluorescence-based approaches to resolve the delivery kinetics, including the temporal profile, of compounds.
-Our current focus is the fate and clearance of the nanoparticles after internalization.
+Our current focus is the kinetics of take up and cargo release from nanoparticles after internalization.

 As nanoparticle usage becomes more mainstream, in both medicine and consumer products, there is a need to investigate the possible detrimental impact of nanoparticles on the health and integrity of the CNS.
 Anthropogenic airborne nanoparticles may also be a challenge to the nervous system.
-Together with colleagues in the Centre for Biological Sciences (Poppy, Girling) we are investigating the impact of airborne nanoparticulate pollutants on learning and memory in the honey bee, an insect of significant ecological and economic importance.
+Together with colleagues in the Centre for Biological Sciences (Guy Poppy, Chris Jackson) and Centre for Agri-Environmental Research, University of Reading (Robbie Girling) we are investigating the impact of airborne nanoparticulate pollutants on learning and memory in the honey bee, an insect of significant ecological and economic importance.